semgrep/semgrep-docs/docs/release-notes/january-2023.md

     - New read-only rule preview component at the bottom of the page to view the rule and test cases.
     - The interface is now standardized with the rest of the Findings page, showing information about the location of the finding under the heading.
     - New rule information card component that displays information about the rule.
 This information includes any references and information about the rule severity and confidence. ![Semgrep App finding details page](/img/cloud-platform-finding-details.png)
-- Previously, new users who logged in with GitLab landed on a GitLab Groups page, then enable the GitLab groups they wanted to onboard, and then logout and login, in before landing on the Semgrep App > Dashboard page.
-Now, new users are immediately redirected to Semgrep App > Dashboard.
+- Previously, new users who logged into Semgrep App using GitLab landed on a GitLab Groups page.
+Users then had to enable the GitLab groups they wanted to onboard, then users had to log out of Semgrep App and then log back in to complete the onboarding process.
+Now, new users are immediately logged in to Semgrep App.
   - In order to associate their Semgrep account with their GitLab Groups, users need to use the GitLab “Add Org” workflow, which brings them to the GitLab Groups page.
 This change also addresses a bug when enabling a GitLab Group that would cause the app to crash.

 ## Semgrep CLI